Two Months In Las Terrenas

 La Catrina is centrally located.

-Own and run by Mexicans, it is as authentic as it can get, offering both quality and outstanding flavors.
+It is owned and run by Mexicans and is as authentic as possible, offering quality and outstanding flavours.

 Boulangerie Francaise

-Wonderful little French sidewalk cafe on main street.
-Lovely vibe and ambiance.
-Only con is the exhaust from the traffic.
+It is an excellent little French sidewalk cafe on the main street.
+The vibe and ambiance are lovely.
+The only con is the exhaust from the traffic.

 **Bar Bruno…Paganini